oneeve8/kobble-data/content/tutorialnarrative3.md

 You may want to keep track of work related information, or personal information.
 So, in this video, I will share some more content management ideas, such as creating channel groups.

 You may want to organise and manage other kinds of content, such as archived books you want to read, research projects you are working on, or you may even want to keep all your recipes on Kobble.
-You can also keep your do lists of things .
+You can also keep your do to do lists.
 I will show you some examples of different projects.

-wiki knowledge base- for personal use, or as a student or teacher, or for work related projects.
+wiki knowledge base- for personal use, or as

 I will also show you how to activate a GitHub account and explain a little more about GitHub, including how to retrieve and edit information in GitHub and the difference between a public and private repo.